-Australia is not a cheap country.
-Let’s face it: it’s a very expensive country.
-A cup of coffee for $3.50 or even $4.
-Renting a typical 2 bedroom apartment will cost you $500 to $700 per week.
+Primarily, Australia is not a cheap country.
+Any country with a strong economy and very low levels of unemployment is sure to be quite expensive.
+Most Australians have money in their pocket, and that drives up prices.
+The average price for a cup of coffee is $3.50 or even $4.
+Renting a typical 2-bedroom apartment will cost you $500 to $700 per week.
 Yes, not per month, per week!
 And don’t even mention the cost of public transport.

-So, let’s think about what makes Australia so expensive.
-First we have to consider the salaries.
-Australians enjoy some of the highest salaries in the world.
+First, we have to consider the salaries.
+Australia has the highest minimum salaries in the world.
 And certainly the highest minimum wage in the world at $2,695 per month.
-And with just 5% unemployment rate (one of the lowest in the world) that means that most people have money in their pocket and can afford to pay $3.50 for a cup of coffee.
+And with just a 5% unemployment rate (one of the lowest in the world) that means that most people have money in their pocket and can afford to pay $3.50 for a cup of coffee.